EBI-Metagenomics/HMMER-web-docs/docs/searches.rst

 The result table may be customised to display different columns and/or to restrict the number of rows in the table to a manageable number.
-This can be performed before or after the search, with the customisation stored in a cookie so that you will not have to keep re-configuring the table after each search.
+This can be performed after the search, with the customisation stored in a cookie so that you will not have to keep re-configuring the table after each search.